 Seraphim, Singular “Seraph”, literally translates to “Burning ones”.
 Ranked highest in the hierarchy due to their closeness to God, the Seraphim are met by the prophet Isaiah in 6:1-7.
 They are described as having 6 wings, utilizing 2 to fly and utilizing the other four to block their faces and feet from God, lest they offend God by their feet (which were considered unclean at the time) and shield themselves by blocking their eyes from presumably be obliterated by the vision of the Almighty.
 They’ve clearly got an association with fire, purification and enlightenment as in the same part of Isaiah one of the Seraphim touches Isaiah’s lips with a lump of burning coal noting that, “Now that this has touched your lips, your guilt has departed and your sin is blotted out.”

-Cherubim, unlike how we might imagine, have four faces that face different directions, one of a lion, one an eagle, one a man and one an ox, symbolically relating to the symbols of the four OG evangelists (Matthew, Mark, Luke and John) and also having curious elemental and astrological attributions.
-These guys have 4 wings that are literally covered with eyes.
+Cherubim, unlike how we might imagine, are angels who have four faces that look out in different directions.
+Each face was different as there was one of a lion, one an eagle, one a man and one an ox, symbolically relating to the symbols of the four OG evangelists (Matthew, Mark, Luke and John).
+Its curious to note as well that each face has elemental and astrological attributions.
+These guys have 4 wings each which are literally covered with eyes.
 They were tasked with guarding the way to the tree of life in the Garden of Eden as well as the throne of God as mentioned in Ezekiel 28:14-16.
-4 faces, 1 for each direction, and eye covered wings tend to help with that.
+They are to be on the look out for transgressors.
+Their four faces, one for each direction, along with wings covered with eyes tends to help with that.

 Thrones, from the Greek thronos meaning “elders” also have lots of eyes.
-Sometimes related to the Ophanim (literally meaning wheels) though this is not uncontested, they are often depicted as wheels within wheels with the outer rims covered in eyeballs.
-These guys are actually a bit strange because their relation to the Cherubim isn’t exactly clear.
+That’s a common theme among angels actually.
+As best I can tell the eye motif is something to do with the supremacy of foresight; a trait humans might consider attempting to emulate.
+Sometimes related to the Ophanim (literally meaning wheels) though this is not uncontested, they are often depicted as wheels within wheels with the outer rims of those wheels covered in eyeballs.
+The thrones are a bit hard to categorize as their relation to the Cherubim isn’t exactly clear.
 Ezekiel 10:17 suggests that “…The spirit of the living creatures [the Cherubim] was in the wheels.”
 Which muddles things somewhat in drawing distinctions.
 Somewhat more curiously, I’ve read in some places that other Christian theologians point to the 24 Elders in the Book of Revelation, who present prayers to God, as being members of the Thrones order.
 Despite this, the Thrones are apparently utilized by the Cherubim to move the throne of God around, hence their seemingly wheel like appearance.
 The movers of God might be an appropriate notion.
 Whether moving God to respond to Prayers or just for whatever other reason the Cherubim might have for moving God about.

 The second sphere contains beings that work as sort of the governors of creation in that they guide and rule the spirits beneath them.
 They can be thought of sort of like the middle managers of the celestial bureaucracy.
 Contained within are the Dominions (sometimes called Lordships), Virtues (sometimes called Strongholds) and Powers (sometimes called Authorities).